Question: Are there toxic chemicals in my Hitachi “Magic Wand” personal massager / vibrator?

-The full XRF test results for the massager pictured here are below the image, however please continue reading to the end of this post for more information and considerations!
+The full XRF test results for the massager pictured here are below the image, however, please continue reading to the end of this piece for more information and considerations!

 White Electrical Cord: